 If used correctly, these networks can direct (no pun intended) the RIGHT kind of visitor to your page.
 And that leads me to the next example:

 Let’s reuse the gold analogy.
 The more relevant a visitor that comes to your page, the more profitable that is for it (closer to the 24 karat mark).
+And I also commonly use the following term: Laser targeted, aka the MOST relevant.

 -Now relevancy has a score of 1-10, just like gold has a karat rating of up to 24 (the best).
 So…